 Growing up in New Bedford, Massachusetts, Mara formed an early connection with nature and drawing.
-The ocean, woodlands, and animals (especially cats and horses) were her inspiration.
+The ocean, woodlands, and animals were her inspiration.
 She earned a BFA in Oil Painting from Boston University, where she studied with Congor Metcalf, Lloyd Lillie, David Aaronson, David Ratner, and Nicholas Edmunds.
-While Mara has worked in a wide variety of mediums, she is currently focusing on oil, acrylic, and pastel.

-In my artwork, I try to return to the state of love, strength, and sense of place that nurtured me as a young person and raises me up to challenge every new day with curiosity and creativity, a quest symbolized by my griffin.
+In my work, I try to return to the state of love, strength, and sense of place that nurtured me as a young person and raises me up to challenge every new day with curiosity and creativity, a quest symbolized by the griffin* in my logo.
 My work is informed by classical techniques and a love of abstraction.
 My art is an exploration and celebration of beautiful light and shadow on everything in my world, especially nature and the figure.